zongzeliunt/SWDSI_LSTM_experiment/README.md

 "An Exploratory Study of Long Short-term Memory on Consumer Complaints to Financial Services" Xiaoguang Tian, University of North Texas
 Zongze Li, University of North Texas

+This research is focused on create LSTM model to cluster customer reviews in different classes and predict which class a future review word sequence shoule belong to.

+Using python and keras library.